-The Centers for Medicare & Medicaid Services ("CMS") adopted a rule under the Patient Protection and Affordable Care Act (the "ACA") that generally allowed physicians who provided eligible primary care services to be paid at the Medicare reimbursement rates in effect in calendar years 2013 and 2014, or if greater, the rates that would have been applicable in those years calculated using the 2009 Medicare conversion factor, instead of state-established Medicaid reimbursement rates.
+The Centers for Medicare & Medicaid Services ("CMS") adopted a rule under the Patient Protection and Affordable Care Act ("ACA") that generally allowed physicians who provided eligible primary care services to Medicaid beneficiaries to be paid at the Medicare reimbursement rates in effect in calendar years 2013 and 2014, or if greater, the rates that would have been applicable in those years calculated using the 2009 Medicare conversion factor, instead of state-established Medicaid reimbursement rates.
 Generally, state Medicaid reimbursement rates are also lower than federally-established Medicare rates.
-Absent legislative action by Congress, federal funding for the enhanced Medicaid payments will no longer be available for dates of service beyond December 31, 2014.
-Advocacy efforts continue by various parties at both the federal and state level working with legislators to continue this program, but to date, only a limited number of states have committed to either extend this program, at least in part, for a limited period of time or increase their base Medicaid rates.
+Federal funding for the enhanced Medicaid payments is no longer available for dates of service beyond December 31, 2014.
+Although there have been advocacy efforts at both the federal and state level working with legislators to continue this program, to date, only a limited number of states either extended this program, at least in part, for a limited period of time or increased their base Medicaid rates.
 The ACA also allows states to expand their Medicaid programs through federal payments that fund most of the cost of increasing the Medicaid eligibility income limit from a state's historical eligibility levels to 133% of the federal poverty level.
-To date, however, 20 states have expressed their intent not to expand Medicaid eligibility to cover this low income patient population.
-However, several states are exploring the opportunity to expand Medicaid eligibility in a manner that is different than set forth under the ACA.
+To date, however, 16 states have expressed their intent not to expand Medicaid eligibility to cover this low income patient population, and four states are still considering whether to adopt the Medicaid expansion.
+A limited number of states have obtained waivers from CMS to expand Medicaid eligibility in a manner that is different than that prescribed by the ACA while still allowing them to access federal matching funds.
 All of the states in which we operate, however, already cover children in the first year of life and pregnant women if their household income is at or below 133% of the federal poverty level.
 See Item 1A.
-Risk Factors-"State budgetary constraints could have an adverse effect on our reimbursement from Medicaid programs" and "The ACA may have a significant effect on our business."
+Risk Factors-"State budgetary constraints could have an adverse effect on our reimbursement from Medicaid programs" and "The ACA may have a signifi

-Medicare is a health insurance program primarily for individuals 65 years of age and older, certain younger people with disabilities and people with end-stage renal disease.
+Medicare is a health insurance program primarily for individuals 65 years of age and older, certain younger individuals with certain disabilities and individuals with end-stage renal disease.
 The program is available without regard to income or assets (with means-tested premiums for beneficiaries with relatively high incomes) and offers beneficiaries different ways to obtain their medical benefits.
 The most common option selected today by Medicare beneficiaries is the traditional fee-for-service payment system.
 The other options include managed care, preferred provider organizations, private fee-for-service and specialty plans.
 Medicare compensation rates are generally much lower in comparison to private-sector health plans.
 Because we provide anesthesia services to a wide array of patients, including Medicare beneficiaries, a portion of our patients' services are reimbursed by Medicare.